teal-towns/tealtowns/README.md

 - `git push origin MY-BRANCH`
 - Open a pull request on github.com.
 Make sure tests pass, then ask for a code review.
 Once approved, merge it on github.com This will automatically deploy your code.
 - `git checkout main && git pull origin main && git branch -d MY-BRANCH`

+## Rebuilding Mobile

+- update version & build in pubspec.yaml & run `flutter clean`
+- iOS
+  - `flutter build ios`
+  - Open Runner.xcworkspace & use xCode to archive & upload the build to AppStoreConnect & submit for review
+- Android
+  - `flutter build appbundle`
+  - Use Google Play to upload app bundle & submit for review